core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Preserving Location Anonymity

-Before decrypting an incoming request (see Step 3 in {{incoming-requests}}), the recipient endpoint checks whether decrypting the request is an acceptable operation to perform.
-The performed check is in accordance with the endpoint's configuration and a possible authorization enforcement, as well as in the light of the alleged request sender and the OSCORE Security Context to use.
+As discussed in {{source-based-policies}}, a particularly sensitive server might use policies with strict creteria about what makes an OSCORE-protected request eligible to be decrypted and verified.

+When a server using such policies receives an OSCORE-protected request (see Step 3 in {{incoming-requests}}), the server proceeds only if the necessary OSCORE Security Contexts are not only available to use, but also present in a local list of OSCORE Security Contexts that are usable to decrypt a request from the alleged request sender.

 This is particularly relevant for an origin server that expects to receive messages protected end-to-end by origin clients, but only if sent by a reverse-proxy as its adjacent hop.